Impacts

 As CPN continues to evolve and grow, it remains an indispensable resource for the agricultural sector, contributing to more resilient and sustainable farming practices.
 The collaborative spirit and dedication of its members reflect their shared commitment to the vitality of crop protection and the prosperity of the farming community.

-Users have accessed the Crop Protection Network website
+Users accessed the Crop Protection Network website in 2024

 Certified Crop Advisor continuing education credits awarded